jeffreykegler/old_kollos/notes/misc/strand.md

 and the strand could be treated as an left-inactive strand if the application chose to do so.

-To produce a left-active strand:
+To produce a forward-active strand:

 * INTER-NUCLEOTIDE LOOP:
   For every medial Earley item in the Earley set at `split`